 When moving freight, maintaining visibility over the “touchpoints” or: the points in your freight’s journey where it is handled, moved and adjusted before its arrival — although important — can become difficult.

 Zone-skipping is a great way for shippers and receivers to avoid the frequent handling of products at these “touchpoints”.

-Since liability issues can arise from these activities due to damaged or lost freight, the less touchpoints your product endures, the fewer chance it has to get damaged or lost.
+Since liability issues can arise from these activities due to damaged or lost freight, the fewer touchpoints your product endures, the less chance it has to get damaged or lost.
 In turn, this saves shippers the money they’d pay through damaged and lost freight claims as a result of product handling.

 2. Lower Shipping Cost When Capacity is Tight

 In addition to reduced claim rates, zone-skipping has become increasingly popular in recent years as capacity restraints due to a shortage of truck drivers coupled with rising demand drive the price of trucking solutions up.